danesjenovdan/wagtailtinymce/README.rst

 ===============
-Wagtail TinyMCE
+Wagtail TinyMCE.
+Full Rich Text Editor Experience.
 ===============

 Wagtail TinyMCE offers integration of the
 `TinyMCE rich text editor <http://www.tinymce.com>`_ into the `Wagtail CMS <http://wagtail.io>`_.

-As of Wagtail 1.5 this integrates using Wagtail's alternative rich text editor feature and requires no extra customisation or patching.
+As of Wagtail 2 this integrates using Wagtail's alternative rich text editor feature and requires no extra customisation or patching.

 Installation
 ============